mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 that is possibly running at the QUIC layer.
 Disabling the additional congestion controllers helps to avoid any interference between the different congestion controllers.

+## Shared QUIC connections

+Two endpoints might want to exchange more than one data stream simultaneously.
+The streams can be either RTP or any other datastream with or without real-time latency requirements.
+This usecase can be implemented in different ways.
+A straightforward solution is to establish multiple QUIC connections, one for each stream.
+In this case, the congestion controllers of the different connection will compete for the same ressources in the network.
+They might behave more or less fair against each other, depending on the congestion controllers in use.

+A more sophisticated approach multiplexes the multiple streams on a single, shared QUIC connection, which can be done by using the flow identifier described in {{encapsulation}}.
+Applications multiplexing multiple streams in one connection SHOULD implement some form of stream prioritization or bandwidth allocation.

 # API Considerations